N

 Narwhal couple, two Monodon monoceros swimming together in the ocean

-Narwhals are no longer considered to be endangered species.
+Narwhals are no longer considered to be an endangered species.

-According to the IUCN Red List, which tracks data about the conservation status of different species in the wild, there are approximately 123,000 mature narwhal individuals left in the entire world.
-The IUCN lists it as a species of least concern, which means it requires no special conservation efforts to improve population numbers, but other organizations such as the World Wildlife Fund consider it to be near threatened.
+According to the IUCN Red List, which tracks the conservation status of various species in the wild, approximately 123,000 mature narwhal individuals remain worldwide.
+The IUCN lists it as a species of least concern, which means it requires no special conservation efforts to improve population numbers, but other organizations, such as the World Wildlife Fund, consider it to be near threatened.
 Looming threats such as climate change could cause population numbers to decline in the future.

 Sources